KubC08/nix-lua/README.md

 (builtins.fromLUA ''return { ["networking.hostName"] = "test-pc" }'')
 ```

-You can also use the deep object format such as.
+You can also use the deep object format such as the given example below.
 Which results in the same output.
 ```nix
 (builtins.fromLUA ''return { networking = { hostName = "test-pc" } }'')
 ```